lbreede/www/content/posts/2024-07-02-implementing-a-merkle-tree-in-python.md

     right: MerkleNode | None = None
 ```

-This function will be very similar to the one creating the Merkle Root.
+This function will be very similar to the one creating the *Merkle Root*.

 ```python
 def get_merkle_tree(nodes: list[MerkleNode]) -> MerkleNode: